syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 ---
-title: Working with Paragraph | Syncfusion
+title: Working with Paragraph in File Formats DocIO | Syncfusion
 description: This section explains how to work with the child elements of Paragraph in Word document using Syncfusion Word library (Essential DocIO)
 platform: file-formats
 control: DocIO